myIR, payments and more

 If any employees don't fill in a Tax code declaration (IR330), you must deduct tax from their wages at 45 cents in the dollar (called the no-notification rate or non-notified rate if payday filing).

 You pay this to us either once or twice a month, depending on the total amount of wages you pay.

 PAYE includes the ACC earners' levy, to cover the cost of employees' non-work injuries.

-Employers who file their Employer monthly schedule (IR348) and Employer deductions (IR345) electronically through ir-File can offer their employees payroll giving.
+Employers who file their Employer monthly schedule (IR348) and Employer deductions (IR345) electronically through ir-File, or their Employment information schedules in myIR, can offer their employees payroll giving.
 This scheme gives employees the opportunity to donate to approved donee organisations from their pay and receive an immediate tax credit.

 Make any further deductions from employees' wages if required